 - Cross-platform support Enjoy the same experience on both Android and iOS.

 - Full body tracking The model returns 33 key skeletal landmark points, including the positions of the hands and feet.

 - Two optimized SDKs The base SDK runs in real time on modern phones like the Pixel 4 and iPhone X. It returns results at the rate of ~30 and ~45 fps respectively.
 However, the precision of the landmark coordinates may vary.
 The accurate SDK returns results at a slower framerate, but produces more accurate coordinate values.

 The Pose Detection API is similar to the Facial Recognition API in that it returns a set of landmarks and their location.
 However, while Face Detection also tries to recognize features such as a smiling mouth or open eyes, Pose Detection does not attach any meaning to the landmarks in a pose or the pose itself.
 You can create your own algorithms to interpret a pose.
 See Pose Classification Tips for some examples.

 Pose detection can only detect one person in an image.
 If two people are in the image, the model will assign landmarks to the person detected with the highest confidence.

 The following table shows the coordinates and InFrameLikelihood for a few landmarks in the pose to the right.
-Note that the Z coordinates for the user's left hand are negative, since they are in front of the subjects hips and towards the camera.
+Note that the Z coordinates for the user's left hand are negative, since they are in front of the subject's hips' center and towards the camera.